rust-lang/rfcs/text/0000-custom-dst.md

 `size_of::<*const T>()` == `size_of::<*const ()>`.
 This is really important for
 C compatibility, because our current compatibility with flexible arrays is really terrible.

+The `Unsize` trait must be unsafe for much the same reasons.

 To actually get use of the improved fat pointers, we must add four new intrinsics (the names are up for bikeshedding):